 For corneal enlargement, it may be a developmental defect known as megalocornea (large corneal diameter).
 There will be absence of other signs of congenital glaucoma.
 Axial myopia may also cause corneal enlargement because there is elongation of the axis of the eye.
-It is also important to keep contralateral ptosis in mind.

-A pediatric ophthalmologist will most likely examine the optic nerve but if optic nerve cupping is observed on fundoscopy, some differentials to consider include physiologic optic nerve cupping and optic nerve compression atrophy.
+A pediatric ophthalmologist will most likely examine the optic nerve but if optic nerve cupping is observed on fundoscopy, some differentials to consider include physiologic optic nerve cupping and optic nerve hypoplasia.
+This results from underdevelopment of the optic nerve resulting in a small looking optic disc.

-Slide 12: Initial Management
+Initial Management